 SOUTHWEST PACIFIC AREA [SWPA, Far East Air Force (FEAF)]: B-24s pound

-the Canacao seaplane base, Cavite, and Grande at the mouth of Subic Bay while
+the Canacao seaplane base, Cavite, and Grande Island at at the mouth of Subic Bay while

-B-25s hit Cabcaben and the airfield at Calingatan.
+B-25s hit Cabcaben and Calingatan Airfield.
 Other FEAF aircraft continue

 small-scale strikes against numerous other airfields, town areas, gun emplacements,